PROFILE - Grade 11

 Back forward

-Lesson objectives:
+Lesson Objectives:

-• To find out:
+• To figure out:

-• what is ethnos,
+• what is ethnos

-• what types of ethnic groups exist,
+• What are the types of ethnic groups

 • what is the role of ethnic groups in history.